-- Discovering what citizen science is: If I had not join CoCoast, I would have never heard about the concept.
-Since then, I did research and found out there were many other wildlife citizen science projects and many include scuba diving!
-(Here is an example: cousteaudivers.org/science)
+- Discovering what citizen science is: If I hadn’t joined CoCoast, I would have never heard about the concept.
+Since then, I did research and found out there were many other wildlife citizen science projects and many include scuba diving.

 - Improving my marine biology knowledge: As a Divemaster, it is a skill that I need to keep learning.

 - Practising the quadrat surveying protocol: I realised that this protocol is standard for this kind of projects, so my experience will help me to join other projects hopefully including scuba diving!